Carmel McQueen: Development

+Scarring

 In June 2012, it was revealed that Carmel will reportedly suffer "horrific injuries" after an accident with a tanning machine.
 Carmel decides to use the machine to look her best in order to become the face of new gym Atrwell's but the plan backfires when the machine explodes in her face, with a source saying "Carmel's life is on the line because she is desperate to get a tan."
 Merna later revealed the details of the struggles that lie ahead for Carmel as the storyline begins.
 Discussing Carmel's consequences, Merna said that Carmel has spent years working in the beauty trade and stated that image is everything to her, so she is devastated.
 Speaking to TV Times, Merna added: "She feels ugly and thinks other people will think she's ugly too.
 She's always had this dream of meeting her Prince Charming, but she feels that's never going to happen now and she's going to be stuck on her own."
 Merna later said that Carmel can't see a future for herself so she goes up onto the hospital roof with a view of jumping off.
 The scenes aired on 15 June 2012.
 Merna praised her scarring storyline, describing it as "absolutely fantastic".
 Speaking on This Morning, Merna said "She is a comedy character to start off with, but I'm quite lucky at Hollyoaks because they do give me the serious storylines to get your teeth into."
-She said that after her on-screen husband got shot, the writers didn't know where to take the character.
-She continued "[Carmel] just doesn't know what to do, because she's always wanted a perfect life, a gorgeous husband, lovely children – and the thing that hits her now is [the fear that] no-one will fancy her anymore, no-one will want to be with her.
+She said that after her on-screen husband got shot, the writers did not know where to take the character.
+Merna explained that Carmel "just doesn't know what to do, because she's always wanted a perfect life, a gorgeous husband, lovely children – and the thing that hits her now is [the fear that] no-one will fancy her anymore, no-one will want to be with her.
 So it took her to the point that we saw last week where she went to the top of the roof to possibly jump off and commit suicide."
 Merna confessed that she did cry real tears when filming her first hospital scenes following the accident and said that it was fantastic for the scene.